Beyond Matrices: Understanding Tensors and Their Applications in Data Science

 In general, the tensor product extends to higher dimensions and is denoted as:

-Where $A$ and $B$ are tensors of any rank.
-The resulting tensor has a rank equal to the sum of the ranks of $A$ and $B$.
-This operation is widely used in machine learning, physics, and deep learning for representing complex interactions.
+Where A and B are tensors of any rank.
+The resulting tensor has a rank equal to the sum of the ranks of A and B. This operation is widely used in machine learning, physics, and deep learning for representing complex interactions.

 Visualization with Python